KyleEdwardDonaldson/Lighthouse/docs/universe/storm-rivers.md

 # Storm-Rivers

-The lifeblood of the Tempest Rift, these massive atmospheric torrents flow between worlds like cosmic arteries.
+The lifeblood of the Rift, these massive atmospheric torrents flow between worlds like cosmic arteries.

 ## Formation